bytedance/libtpa/doc/nics/intro.rst

 This document lists the NICs that Libtpa currently supports, with some extra information you may need to set it up correctly for enabling Libtpa.

+You might want to try the :ref:`AF_XDP<nic_xdp>` virtual NIC if you don't have the NICs listed here.
+This will give you a quick glimpse of what Libtpa looks like.